jserot/O2B/platforms/quartus/basic/apps/Readme.md

-This directory contains test applications.
+This directory contains test applications for the Quartus "basic" platform (DE10Lite board with Nios2 CPU)
-All these applications have been tested on a DE10-Lite board.

 - "mini" is a simple application computing `fact 5` and displaying the result (120) on the seven-segments display (SSD) of the board